adrianrrrrr/SciPhy-Functions/README.md

-# SciPhy-Functions
+# Scipy-Functions

-Set of usefull Python functions based on Sciphy for Audio Analysis using Anaconda IDE
+Set of usefull Python functions based on scipy library for Audio Analysis using Anaconda IDE